 Azerbaijan country brief

 The Republic of Azerbaijan is situated in the South Caucasus, bordering the Russian Federation to the north, Georgia, Armenia and Turkey to the west, Iran to the south, and the Caspian Sea to the east.
 Its capital is Baku.
 Covering a total of 86,600 square kilometres, Azerbaijan is a mountainous country with almost half its territory comprising the wooded mountains of the Greater and Lesser Caucasus.
-Its population was 9.2 million in July 2012.
+Its population is 9.3 million (2013 est.).

-The national day of Azerbaijan is Independence Day, celebrated on 28 May, which celebrates the founding of the Democratic Republic of Azerbaijan in 1918.
+The national day of Azerbaijan is Independence Day, celebrated on 28 May, which commemorates the founding of the Democratic Republic of Azerbaijan in 1918.

 The President of Azerbaijan is elected for a five year term.
 The President appoints the Prime Minister and the Council of Ministers (the Cabinet).
-Current President Ilham Aliyev won a landslide victory (with 77 per cent of the presidential vote) in 2003.
-He was re-elected on 15 October 2008 with roughly 89 per cent of the vote.
+Current President Ilham Aliyev won a landslide victory with 77 per cent of the vote in 2003, and was re-elected on 15 October 2008 with roughly 89 per cent of the vote.
 In a referendum on 18 March 2009, voters in Azerbaijan approved a package of constitutional amendments including a removal of the two-term limit on presidential tenure.
-The change to the constitution means that President Aliyev would be eligible to stand again at the next Presidential election, in October 2013.
+The change to the constitution allowed President Aliyev to stand again in the October 2013 presidential elections, where he again won a landslide victory with 84.5 per cent of the vote.
+The 2013 presidential elections were criticised by the Organisation for Security and Cooperation in Europe (OSCE) as being seriously flawed, and undermined by limitations on freedoms of expression and association, the intimidation of candidates and voters, and a restrictive media environment.

 The Azerbaijani Parliament comprises a unicameral National Assembly of 125 seats.
 Members serve five-year terms.
 The last round of Parliamentary elections was held on 7 November 2010.
-International observers welcomed the participation of all opposition parties and the peaceful atmosphere that characterised the elections.
-Observers, however, noted a number of significant improvements that were still needed to bring campaign procedures up to international standards.
+International observers, including from the OSCE, welcomed the participation of all opposition parties, however noted a number of significant improvements that were still needed to bring campaign procedures up to international standards.

 Azerbaijan is a member of the United Nations (UN), Commonwealth of Independent States (CIS), the International Monetary Fund (IMF), the World Bank, the European Bank for Reconstruction and Development (EBRD), the Organisation for Security and Cooperation in Europe (OSCE), NATO's Partnership for Peace (PfP) program, the International Security Assistance Force in Afghanistan (ISAF) and the Council of Europe.
 Azerbaijan has observer status at the World Trade Organization (WTO) and is seeking membership.

-One of the fastest growing economies in the world in 2005-07 due to its vast reserves of Caspian Sea oil, Azerbaijan's real GDP growth has slowed since then, and is forecast at 4.1 per cent in 2013.
-Due to a decline in oil production, the non-oil sector (including manufacturing, construction and hotel sectors) has been the key driver of economic growth in Azerbaijan in recent years and is expected to be the main growth area for the next few years.
+Azerbaijan has experienced high economic growth due to its vast reserves of Caspian Sea oil.
+Azerbaijan weathered the global economic crisis relatively well, avoiding an economic downturn.
+The economy has recently performed strongly with real GDP growing by 5.8 per cent in 2013.
+Azerbaijan’s economy is heavily reliant on oil and gas production.
+However the non-oil sector (including manufacturing, construction and hotel sectors) has also been a key driver of economic growth in Azerbaijan in recent years, a trend which is expected to continue for the next few years.

 Oil exports to Europe through the Baku-Tbilisi-Ceyhan (BTC) pipeline began in June 2006.
 The pipeline extends over 1,770 kilometres from Baku via Georgia and into the Mediterranean Turkish port of Ceyhan where the oil is loaded onto super tankers for European markets.
-On 28 June 2013, Shah Deniz Consortium announced that the Trans-Adriatic-Pipeline project had been selected to transfer gas from offshore gas fields in the Caspian Sea to Europe.
+On 28 June 2013, the Shah Deniz Consortium announced that the Trans-Adriatic-Pipeline project had been selected to transfer Azerbaijani gas from offshore gas fields in the Caspian Sea to customers in Greece, Italy and Southeast Europe.

-According to the 2011 census, 450 people living in Australia identified themselves as of Azeri ancestry, although the Australian-Azeri community is estimated to be larger.
+According to the 2011 census, 450 people living in Australia identified themselves as of Azeri ancestry.

 High Level Visits